cloudposse/atmos/website/docs/reference/terraform-limitations.md

 **Every foundational tool begins simply.**

 As users grow more advanced and their ambitions expand, the need for advanced tooling emerges.
-These shifts demonstrate that core technologies naturally progress, spawning more advanced constructs to tackle increased intricacies and enhance efficiency--all while retaining their core essence.
+These shifts demonstrate that core technologies naturally progress, spawning more advanced constructs to tackle increased intricacies and enhance efficiency -- all while retaining their core essence.
 Just as CSS, JavaScript, Docker, Helm, and many other tools have evolved to include higher-order utilities, Terraform, too, benefits from additional orchestration tools, given the complexities and challenges users face at different stages of adoption.

 Examples of tools like these are numerous, like

 - **CSS has Sass:** Sass provides more expressive styling capabilities, variables, and functions, making stylesheets more maintainable and organized, especially for large projects.
 - **JavaScript has TypeScript:** TypeScript brings static typing to JavaScript, improving code robustness, aiding in catching errors at compile-time, and better supporting large-scale applications.
 - **Docker has Docker Compose:** Docker Compose simplifies the management and orchestration of multi-container Docker applications, making it easier to define, run, and scale services collectively.
-- **Helm charts have Helmfiles.** While Helm charts define the blueprint of Kubernetes services, Helmfiles enable better orchestration, management, and deployment of multiple charts, similar to coordinating various instruments in a symphony.
+- **Helm charts have Helmfiles.** While Helm charts define the blueprints of Kubernetes services, Helmfiles enable better orchestration, management, and deployment of multiple charts, similar to coordinating various instruments in a symphony.
-- **Kubernetes manifests and Kustomize:** Kustomize allows customization of Kubernetes manifests without changing their original form, facilitating dynamic configurations tailored to specific deployment scenarios.
+- **Kubernetes manifests have Kustomize:** Kustomize allows customization of Kubernetes manifests without changing their original form, facilitating dynamic configurations tailored to specific deployment scenarios.

 When considering Terraform in the context of large-scale organizations or enterprises, it's clear that Terraform and its inherent language don't address all challenges.
 With thousands of components spread across hundreds of accounts, cloud providers and managed by a vast number of DevOps engineers and developers, the complexity becomes overwhelming and difficult to manage.

 A lot of the same challenges faced by CSS, Javascript, Docker, Helm and Kubernetes also exist in Terraform as well.

-- Making modules more maintainable and organized, especially for large projects.
+- Making modules more maintainable and organized, especially for large projects
-- Better support for large-scale service-oriented architectures.
+- Better support for large-scale service-oriented architectures
 - Easier ways to define, run, and scale services collectively
 - Better orchestration, management, and deployment of multiple services